ucan-wg/spec/README.md

 ## 8.3 Replay Attack Prevention

-Replay attack prevention is REQUIRED (per [§522-invocation-token-uniquness](#84-replay-attack-prevention)<!-- FIXME link seems broken? -->).
+Replay attack prevention is REQUIRED (per [§5.2.2 Token Uniquness](#522-token-uniqueness)).
 The exact strategy is left to the implementer.
 One simple strategy is maintaining a set of previously seen CIDs.
 This MAY be the same structure as a validated UCAN memoization table (if one exists in the implementation).

 It is RECOMMENDED that the structure have a secondary index referencing the token expiry field.
 This enables garbage collection and more efficient search.
 In cases of very large stores, normal cache performance techniques MAY be used, such as Bloom filters, multi-level caches, and so on.